GreenComfyTea/OBS-Stats-on-Stream/README.md

 # OBS Stats on Stream
-The script allow to shows missed frames, skipped frames, dropped frames, congestion, bitrate, fps, memory usage and average frame time on stream as text source and/or in chat.
+The script allow to shows missed frames, skipped frames, dropped frames, congestion, bitrate, fps, memory usage and average frame time on stream as text source and/or in Twitch chat.

 <table style="width:100%">
 <tr><th colspan="2"></th></tr>